barisvarlik/MongoDBDataAccessLayer/README.md

 # MongoDBDataAccessLayer

-A generic data access layer written in C# to reference in other projects.
+A generic data access layer for MongoDB written in C# to reference in other projects.
 Dependencies:
 * MongoDB.Driver
 * Microsoft.Extensions.Options